Sam Price-Waldman is a documentary director and cinematographer based in Los Angeles.

 He’s known for his intimate, reflective, visually-driven style of vérité filmmaking.

-As a director, his work is characterized by an empathetic, curious, often humorous approach to storytelling.
+As a director, his work is characterized by an empathetic, curious, quietly humorous approach to storytelling.

-His short documentaries have earned seven Vimeo Staff Picks and screened on PBS, The Atlantic, Nat Geo WILD, and film festivals including Full Frame, Camden, AFI Docs, Big Sky, Hot Springs, DOC NYC, Atlanta, Los Angeles, and others.
+His short documentaries have earned eight Vimeo Staff Picks and have been featured on PBS, National Geographic, and The Atlantic, as well as at film festivals including Full Frame, Camden, AFI Docs, Big Sky, Santa Fe, Hot Springs, Atlanta, and Nashville.

-His most recent film, The Life We Have, won Best Short Documentary at AmDocs, the Audience Award at Mountainfilm, Best of Festival at 5Point and Flagstaff Mountain Film, and has screened at over 20 other festivals.
+Sam’s most recent film, The Life We Have, won Best Short Documentary at AmDocs, the Audience Award at Mountainfilm, Best of Festival at 5Point and Flagstaff Mountain Film, and screened at over 20 others.

 As a cinematographer, Sam is drawn to capturing composed, artful frames in unpredictable environments.
 He enjoys abstract, surreal imagery and is adept at filming in emotionally delicate situations, where sensitivity and empathy are paramount. .